 - Maximum Contaminant Level (MCL) The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

-- Maximum Contaminant Level Goal (MCLG) -- The level of a contaminant in drinking water below which there is no known or expected risk to health.
+- Maximum Contaminant Level Goal (MCLG) The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.

-- ppb -- parts per billion.
+- ppb parts per billion

-- ppm -- parts per million.
+- ppm parts per million

+- pCi/L picocuries per liter

 - N/A Not applicable

-- ND -- Not detected
+- ND Not detected

 - NTU Nephelometric Turbidity Units

 - SGL Single Sample Result

+- RTCR Revised Total Coliform Rule